 Online Child Safety ~ Cyber Bullying ~ Privacy ~ Social Media

 Anyone bullying, sexting, or manipulating any child on or off the internet needs to be shut down.
 She found a great guide source “The Ultimate Guide to Protecting Your Child Online in.
-2022”.
-She wanted to share it with me as well as share it with all of you. (note: the original link was from an article in 2021 – the date I shared this information, however, this link is the updated version published in 2022.
+2022”. (note: the original link was from an article in 2021 – the date I shared this information, however, this link is the updated version published in 2022.

 Originally, This article, “Online Child Safety, Cyberbullying, Privacy, Social Media” was written in September of 2021 ~ below the original article, I added 2022 statistics and additional resources from Ben Hartwig and Lucas about the dangers of internet usage for our children and how to keep them safe.
 Keep reading for a wealth of information, great links, and startling statistics.

 The above information should give you pause.
 The Guide explains what parents can do to protect their kids.